-MTS 106 Pathology for Massage Therapists
+MTS 106A Pathology for Massage Therapists II

 Pathology is the study of the cause and nature of disease as related to the structure and function of the body.
 This course will help familiarize students with the various pathologies that they might encounter in student clinic and their massage practice.
 A basic understanding of these pathologies are essential for the therapist to determine when massage treatment is indicated or contraindicated and to be able to knowledgeably choose effective massage techniques.
+The systems to be explored in this section will include the integumentary, muscular, skeletal, nervous, endocrine and urinary.

-Prerequisite: MTS 101, MTS 102, MTS 103, MTTH 102
+Prerequisite: MTS 101c, MTS 102, MTS 103c, MTTH 102

-Prerequisite OR Corequisite: MTS 105
+Prerequisite OR Corequisite: MTS 105c